How To Hit A 3-Wood Off The Tee - Expert Tips From A PGA Pro

-In this video, PGA pro Ben Emerson shares his simple tips on how to get the most out of your 3-wood off the tee
+In this video and article, Golf Monthly Top 50 Coach Ben Emerson shares his simple tips on how to hit a 3-wood off the tee

-How To Hit A 3-Wood Off The Tee - Simple Tips
+How To Hit A 3-Wood Off The Tee

-It’s so important to understand that you don’t need to do this when hitting a fairway wood.
-You have enough static loft on the club to get the ball into the air but you need to trust it!
-Ideally, you want to imagine you’re setting it up in the perfect lie from the fairway, with the ball on a very small tee.
+It's important to realise that you don't need to do this when hitting a 3-wood, as you have enough static loft on the club to get the ball in the air.
+All you need to do is trust it!

 From there, I want you to feel like you’re not trying to hit up on it as you would with a driver.
-Instead, with the way the best fairway woods are designed, you actually want to hit it with a slight descending blow to get the ball to go into the air.
+Instead, with the way that fairway woods are designed, you actually want to hit it with a slight descending blow to get the ball to go into the air.

 To do that, many of you will have to alter your ball position.
 When it comes to the 3-wood vs the driver, instead of the ball being in line with your lead heel, move it back roughly two golf balls towards the middle of your stance.